holstrater/holstrater.github.io/_posts/2020-05-02-fristileaks.md

 apache
 ```

+I moved on to see how I could turn my limited privileges into full privileges.
 Looking around I found some `.txt` files with notes:

 ```sh
 sh-4.1$ ls ~